Hyperion-BT/helios-book/src/The_Helios_Programming_Language.md

 ## Design Principles

 - Helios should be readable by almost any programmer.
-- There should be one and preferrably only one way to do everything.
+- There should be one and preferrably only one way to do everything().
+  For example there are no trailing commas.

 <br/>